 Best practice: Grant access to users, groups, and applications at a specific scope.

 Detail: Use Azure RBAC predefined roles.
 For example, to grant access to a user to manage key vaults, you would assign the predefined role Key Vault Contributor to this user at a specific scope.
 The scope in this case would be a subscription, a resource group, or just a specific key vault.
 If the predefined roles don’t fit your needs, you can define your own roles.

 Best practice: Control what users have access to.

 Detail: Access to a key vault is controlled through two separate interfaces: management plane and data plane.
 The management plane and data plane access controls work independently.

-Use RBAC to control what users have access to.
+Use Azure RBAC to control what users have access to.
 For example, if you want to grant an application access to use keys in a key vault, you only need to grant data plane access permissions by using key vault access policies, and no management plane access is needed for this application.
-Conversely, if you want a user to be able to read vault properties and tags but not have any access to keys, secrets, or certificates, you can grant this user read access by using RBAC, and no access to the data plane is required.
+Conversely, if you want a user to be able to read vault properties and tags but not have any access to keys, secrets, or certificates, you can grant this user read access by using Azure RBAC, and no access to the data plane is required.

 Best practice: Store certificates in your key vault.
 Your certificates are of high value.
 In the wrong hands, your application's security or the security of your data can be compromised.

 Detail: Azure Resource Manager can securely deploy certificates stored in Azure Key Vault to Azure VMs when the VMs are deployed.
 By setting appropriate access policies for the key vault, you also control who gets access to your certificate.
 Another benefit is that you manage all your certificates in one place in Azure Key Vault.
 See Deploy Certificates to VMs from customer-managed Key Vault for more information.

 Best practice: Ensure that you can recover a deletion of key vaults or key vault objects.